suyiinang/website/content/posts/projects/05_predict/predict.md

 *Figure 29*

 **Interpretation of results – logistic regression**
-Comparing the training and validation data percentage, we observed that there are slight signs of overfitting for regression model 3,4 and 5 as target percentage for True Negative is slightly smaller than training data, but this is still acceptable as the two True Negative percentages are within 5% range.
+Comparing the training and validation data percentage, I observed that there are slight signs of overfitting for regression model 3,4 and 5 as target percentage for True Negative is slightly smaller than training data, but this is still acceptable as the two True Negative percentages are within 5% range.
 In terms of misclassification rate, regression model 4 has the lowest misclassification rate of 14.77%.
 However, regression model 1 has the highest True Negative percentage of 95.09% and 95.27%, and True Negative observations of 7,999 and 6,012.